based on Reviews

 Several medications can affect magnesium levels.
 Here are some examples (see Magnesium Fact Sheet for Health Professionals, National Institutes of Health):

-• Diuretics, which are prescribed to lower blood pressure, for example, often lead to increased magnesium excretion in the urine and thus to a deficiency if magnesium is not taken as a dietary supplement.
+• Diuretics, which are prescribed, for example, to lower blood pressure, often lead to increased magnesium excretion in the urine and thus to a deficiency if magnesium is not taken as a dietary supplement.

-• Conversely, magnesium can also affect the absorption and effect of some medications - it can inhibit the absorption of bisphosphonates used to treat osteoporosis, for example - so magnesium supplementation should always be discussed with your doctor.
-Often, it is sufficient to take the supplement at least 2 hours after taking the medication.
+• Conversely, magnesium can also influence the absorption and effect of some medications – it can, for example, affect the absorption ofIf you are taking magnesium supplements that inhibit certain metabolites (e.g., bisphosphonates used to treat osteoporosis), magnesium supplementation should always be discussed with your physician.
+Often, taking magnesium supplements at least two hours apart from medication is sufficient.

-• Magnesium can also form insoluble complexes with some antibiotics, such as tetracyclines (Declomycin®), doxycycline (Vibramycin®) and fluoroquinolone antibiotics (ciprofloxacin (Cipro®) and levofloxacin (Levaquin®)).
+• Magnesium can also form insoluble complexes with some antibiotics, such as tetracyclines (Declomycin®), doxycycline (Vibramycin®), and fluoroquinolone antibiotics (ciprofloxacin (Cipro®) and levofloxacin (Levaquin®).
 Therefore, these antibiotics should be taken at least 2 hours before or 4-6 hours after magnesium supplementation.

 Current studies on the therapeutic use of magnesium